 New York Eye and Ear Infirmary of Mount Sinai (NYEE) was established in 1820 to meet the eye care needs of New Yorkers, especially the working poor.
 In keeping with its heritage, NYEE continues to care for the community.
-We take pride in supporting community activities and sharing our services and resources.
+We take pride in supporting local activities and sharing our services and resources.

 Giving Back Locally and Globally

 Throughout the year we partner with senior centers and community centers to provide vision and hearing screenings.
-Our physicians participate in Lunch & Learn lectures and presentations at major organizations and associations to educate the public about preventing and treating eye disease as well as hearing/ENT and balance topics.
+Our physicians participate in “Lunch & Learn” lectures and presentations at major organizations and associations to educate the public about preventing and treating eye disease as well as hearing/ENT and balance topics.
 NYEE also attends corporate health fairs and events throughout the city providing information on our specialty services.

-Many of our physicians conduct annual global mission trips, performing surgery in the developing countries.
-After Hurricane Maria devastated the island of Puerto Rico, many of NYEE staff volunteered to travel to Puerto Rico to provide much needed emergency relief to patients in communities cut off from services and medical care.
+Many of our physicians conduct annual global mission trips, performing surgery in developing countries.
+After Hurricane Maria devastated the island of Puerto Rico, many NYEE staff members volunteered to travel to Puerto Rico to provide much needed emergency relief to patients in communities cut off from services and medical care.

-We also host several ophthalmology and otolaryngology support groups that provide psychological, emotional and social support and resources to help patients adjust to emotional and practical changes, so they can move forward.
+We also host several ophthalmology and otolaryngology support groups that provide psychological, emotional, and social support and resources to help patients adjust to emotional and practical changes, so they can move forward.
 Members are given a forum to share their stories, ask questions, and find out about useful resources in a comfortable and supportive environment.

 The spirit of giving back to the community will always be a part of NYEE.

-- Charity Care - Mount Sinai recognizes that there are times when patients in need of care will have difficulty paying for the services provided.
+- Charity Care: Mount Sinai recognizes that there are times when patients in need of care will have difficulty paying for the services provided.
 The Mount Sinai Financial Assistance Policy provides discounts to qualifying individuals based on their income, in addition to helping eligible patients apply for free or low-cost insurance.

-- Interpretation Services – The Interpretation Services Department offers language services for international and non-English speaking patients, as well as services for hearing and visually impaired patients.
+- Interpretation Services: The Interpretation Services Department offers language services for international and non-English speaking patients, as well as services for hearing and visually impaired patients.

-- Low Vision Resource Compendium – NYEE’s Institute of Continuing Medical Education provides a Compendium of Low Vision Services and Aids in the tristate area as a service to our patients and Physicians.
+- Low Vision Resource Compendium: NYEE’s Institute of Continuing Medical Education provides a Compendium of Low Vision Services and Aids in the Tri-state area as a service to our patients and physicians.

 NYEE Annual Holiday Eyeglass Donations Drive

-Each year, from October through December NYEE hosts a drive for eye glass donations.
+Each year, from October through December, NYEE hosts a drive for eyeglass donations.
 Glasses in good condition are sent to New Eyes for the Needy, a New Jersey-based, non-profit volunteer organization whose main purpose is to provide better vision to the poor in the United States and throughout the world.